Berkeley Macintosh Users Group: Rivalry with the Boston Computer Society

 BMUG was certainly the largest Macintosh users group, but the Boston Computer Society was the largest computer users group.
 BCS-Mac, the Macintosh special interest group of the Boston Computer Society, was the second largest Macintosh users group.
 A good-humored rivalry obtained between the two groups throughout their mutual existence, but they were ultimately supportive of each other.
 BMUG's first foray onto BCS-Mac's Boston home turf, at MacWorld Expo on August 11–13 of 1987 was commemorated with a new T-shirt, featuring an inscription "BMUG in Boston" which Bill Woodcock, who designed BMUG's T-shirts, intended to look like graffiti, using a rattle-can to write the original text in black paint on white paper, which was then photographed, scanned, and converted to PostScript in Adobe illustrator, before being silkscreened in red on black shirts.
 The red-on-black effect, however, was said by startled BCS-Mac members to more resemble dripping blood than spray-paint.

-1995-1997 Budget Crisis
+1995–1997 budget crisis

 By 1995, BMUG had accumulated a debt of $250,000, which forced a two-year period of restructuring and the layoff of some of the staff, but which was weathered successfully.